Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 If not, then refer to our “types of SOP documents” section above and decide whether you want to write a list of steps, create a checklist, create workflow diagrams, or a mixture of everything!

-Step 4: Identify your audience
+Step 4: Identify your Audience

 The more information you have on your audience, the better you can understand their points of view and create an SOP that will be relevant to them.

-Step 5: Collaborate with employees
+Step 5: Collaborate with Employees

 You cannot really understand their pain points and challenges unless you talk to your employees and ask for their honest feedback and suggestions.
 We recommend using collaboration software like bit.ai to bring your entire team inside a common document and collaborate effectively.

-Step 6: Get down to writing
+Step 6: Get Down to Writing

-This is also a great time to specify who would be responsible for updating and maintaining the standard operating procedures and when will you be conducting a periodic review to gauge engagement.
+This is also a great time to specify who would be responsible for updating and maintaining the standard operating procedures, and when you will be conducting a periodic review to gauge engagement.

-Step 7: Make it interactive
+Step 7: Make it Interactive

 While SOP documents are text-heavy and boring, they don’t have to be.
 Add screenshots, screen recordings, images, flow charts, videos- anything that’s relevant to the step being talked about.

-Media like these can help make your SOP’s pop while providing a visual aid to otherwise bland steps.
-Making your standard operating procedures interactive will boost your engagement levels as employees are surely going to find them more useful and even entertaining!
+Media like these can help make your SOPs pop while providing a visual aid to otherwise bland steps.
+Making your standard operating procedures interactive will boost your engagement levels, as employees are surely going to find them more useful and even entertaining!

 Step 8: Distribution

 After you are done creating the SOPs, you’ve come to the most essential part of the process: distributing them to your employees.
-It’s crucial to find a place to store all your standard operating procedures (SOP) and other training material in one place for employees to access as and when they like.
+It’s crucial to find a place to store all your standard operating procedures (SOPs) and other training material in one place for employees to access as and when they like.

-Step 9: Make them “living documents“
+Step 9: Make them “Living Documents“

 While many organizations view creating SOPs as a one-time process, that’s hardly the case.
 As processes and workflows are often changing and ever-evolving in the hopes of making them more efficient, standard operating procedures quickly become outdated.